In partnership with Meta, we are excited to introduce a new way to re-engage your customers on Messenger: The Recurring Notification

 - Sending out the Recurring Notification messages via Broadcasts, Sequences or through Flow Builder.

-How to create a Topic
+How to create a Topic and Collect Opt-ins through Flow Builder

 - Go to a Flow → Add a Messenger Content node as the first step.